-- 4.2.a Licensing and Protection requires the applicant to submit blueprints for new construction or floor plans to the licensing agency for review by an architect and engineer. - 4.2.b Labor and Industry requires all building plans to be submitted to Labor and Industry for compliance with the fire safety code and accessibility. - 4.2.c Environmental Conservation requires applications to be reviewed with regard to water and sewage systems.
+- (a) Licensing and Protection requires the applicant to submit blueprints for new construction or floor plans for existing buildings to the licensing agency for review by an architect and professional engineer. - (b) Labor and Industry requires all building plans to be submitted to that department for compliance with Labor and Industry codes and standards. - (c) The Agency of Natural Resources requires applications to be reviewed with regard to water and sewage systems.

-If the applicant requests, the Department of Aging and Disabilities shall attempt to convene a meeting of the relevant agencies with the applicant to discuss the review and facilitate a timely completion of the review process.
+If the applicant requests, the Department of Aging and Disabilities shall convene a meeting of the relevant agencies with the applicant to discuss the review and facilitate a timely completion of the review process.